Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 It is important to structure the share buyback in collaboration with tax advisors to maximize tax benefits and ensure compliance with tax regulations.

-Using a Holding Company
+Use of a Holding Company

-Using the Capital Gains Deduction (CGT)
+Using the Capital Gains Deduction (CGD)

-What is DGC?
+What is the DGC?

 The capital gains deduction (CGD) allows entrepreneurs to deduct a portion of the capital gains realized on the sale of their shares.
 This deduction is subject to annual limits and eligibility conditions.